Nom-nom-hub/blueprint-kit/templates/commands/specify.md

     7. Identify Key Entities (if data involved)
     8. Return: SUCCESS (spec ready for planning)

-4. Write the specification to SPEC_FILE using the template structure, replacing placeholders with concrete details derived from the feature description (arguments) while preserving section order and headings.
+4. OVERWRITE the content of SPEC_FILE using the template structure, replacing placeholders with concrete details derived from the feature description (arguments) while preserving section order and headings.

 5. **Specification Quality Validation**: After writing the initial spec, validate it against quality criteria: